 How difficult is the D.C. program?

-The program is an intense, graduate-level, first-professional program.
-However, academic counseling is available and students can opt to take a reduced schedule.
+The D.C. program is an intense, graduate-level, first-professional program.
+Students learn from supportive faculty who are committed to the success of their students.
+Students also have access to academic counseling, study groups and tutoring.
 Palmer is sensitive to the academic needs of students and works with all students who request assistance.

 Is Palmer accredited?